Master of Arts in Art Education

 CFAAR690 History of Art Education (4 credits)

-This course is intended to enrich art educators' understanding of the origins and on-going development of Visual Arts education in the United States.
-It will acquaint students with the rich history of their field through discussion, research and writing a historical paper.
-Beginning with the emergence of art education through an early apprenticeship model and progressing through the centuries to a Contemporary understanding of what Visual Art Education means and is, grounds the content of this course.
+This course is intended to enrich art educators' understanding of the Western origins and on-going development of Visual Arts education in the United States, along with Invisible histories and Non-Western influences.
+It will acquaint students with the rich histories of their field through discussion, practical application, research and writing a historical paper.
+Beginning with the emergence of art education through an early apprenticeship model and progressing through the centuries to a post-modern understanding of what Visual Art Education means and is, grounds the content of this course.
 [4 credits]

 CFAAR870 Summer Studios (4 credits)

 The Summer Studio is an optional, week long residency during which morning and afternoon studio sessions will be attended in addition to trips to museums and social events.
 Students will be required to keep a visual journal-sketchbook and to complete a final assignment prior to Fall I semester.
 [4 credits]